Lie detectors, solitary: How South Korea screens refugees

 Lie detectors are used as a basic tool, as many defectors from the isolated and impoverished North are undocumented, a former National Intelligence Service official said.

-A typical interrogation starts with the defector’s address, and the program has built a database with locations, names and other details to compare with their story, Shin, the lawmaker said.
+A typical interrogation starts with the defector’s address, and the programme has built a database with locations, names and other details to compare with their story, Shin, the lawmaker said.

 The National Intelligence Service declined to comment for this article.